sajidsarker/Hadiqat01/README.md

 An Artificial Intelligence.

-A Walled Garden of Truth
+A Walled Garden of Truth.